IDMNYU/DM-GY-6063-B-CreativeCodingFA16/Calendar.md

 		• Read [Procesing Transition Tutorial] (https://github.com/processing/p5.js/wiki/Processing-transition)
 		• Learning Processing - Ch.
 7
 		• Exercise 3
+		* Take your design from Exercise 1 and add motion
+			* Intergate variables, control statements, operators, interactivity
+			* Integrate custom functions that pass parameters
+			* Experiment with:
+				a.
+Making your object come back in reverse when it’s at the edge of your screen
+				b.
+Making your object come back from the opposite side of the screen (pac man effect)
+				c.
+Varying the speed of different objects within the same composition
+				d.
+Randomizing the speed of objects anytime you run your program
+				e.
+Gravity

 <br>
 <br>
 ---
 ## Week 4  Oct 3
+**Exercise 3 DUE**

 ### Topics Covered:
 		• Matrix Transformations